Aurora Animal Shelter

 Donate to the Aurora Animal Shelter

-A loved pet is a licensed pet
+A loved pet is

 Animal Care Officers pick up injured or ill animals, investigate cruelty and neglect calls, and enforce the city’s ordinances related to animals.
 If you need an officer to investigate a cruelty, mistreatment or neglect situation, please do not send an email.
 Call the above dispatch number for quickest service.
 Officers are available to take your call:

 After Hours?
 If there is animal involved in a life-threatening situation after-hours, please call 303-627-3100, the Police department's non-emergency number.
 They will contact the on-call Animal Care Officer to respond to urgent-only calls.
 If the situation can wait, please contact the Animal Care Division the next business day.

 Kennels: kennels are open to search for a lost pet or an adoption candidate.
 Animals will be released to owners during these hours only:

 Lost Pets: Please look promptly for them at the Aurora shelter.
 Stray animals without identification are kept a maximum of 72 hours for owners to claim them.
 At the end of this three-day period, the animal becomes City property and may be adopted or otherwise disposed.
 Well-placed signs, lost and found ads, talking to neighbors and checking other animal shelters may also help locate your missing pet.
 It is also recommended you place a piece of worn and unlaundered clothing or the pet's bed outdoors so your pet can use its sense of smell to find its way home.
 Search for a Lost Pet

 If you see your missing pet online, please make note of the animal ID number.
 Staff will need it in order to find your pet in the shelter's computer system to provide you with additional information.